reiinakano/invariant-risk-minimization/README.md

 and apparently posted two months before I started this.
 For some reason, I wasn't able to find this when I searched the first time.
-Looks like instead of a gradual increase of the gradient norm penalty step, what they do is start at 0 for a few iterations then jump straight up to the higher value the rest of the way.
+Looks like instead of a gradual increase of the gradient norm penalty, what they do is start at 0 for a few iterations then jump straight up to the higher value for the rest of training.
-I think the important thing is to make sure the training starts as ERM (0 penalty) before adding in the IRM penalty term.
+I think the important thing is to make sure the training effectively starts as ERM (0 penalty) before adding in the IRM penalty term.

 ## How to run